Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 ## General Features

-* The website is called Bookcytocin, a mix between Book and oxytocyn, the love hormone.
-The idea here is to inspire readers to find their true self and find the love/passion for reading as it is connected ot self development.
+* The website is called Bookcytocin, a mix between Book and oxytocin, the love hormone.
+The idea here is to inspire readers to find their true selves and find the love/passion for reading as it is connected to self-development.
 * The website is structured in 4 pages : `Readflix`, `Collections`, `Community`, `MyBookLog`, + 2 extra pages for sign up and login.
 * The website's pages and different features are responsive on all device sizes.
-* Each page features a responsive header with navigation bar and a conventional placing of logo (top left).
+* Each page features a responsive header with a navigation bar and a convenient placement of the logo (top left).
-* Users can find a sign up option
+* Users can find a sign-up option
-* Users can find a log in option if they already hacreated an account
+* Users can find a login option if they already created an account
-* There is a carousel components with 4 slides to match the structure of the site.
+* There is a carousel component with 4 slides to match the structure of the site.
-* There is a form in which user can request to receive a free ebook about reading/personal development
+* There is a form in which users can request to receive a free ebook about reading/personal development
 * There is a footer with copyright information and social media links.
+* User can scroll up to the top thanks to an arrow button.
 * The general features of the site are in one space base_template.

 #### Readflix
 * The `Readflix` page features a special selection of books for the month.
 * There is a navigation bar with a logo and a hamburger menu for mobile.
-* A caroussel will allow to slide to different pages to access the different sections of the website.
+* A carousel will allow you to slide to different pages to access the different sections of the website.
 * A section called Readflix will present a selection of 12 books for the month belonging to different type of collection

 #### Collections